Chad Travel Insurance Guide

 Country-specific considerations for Chad

-Malaria is a high, year-round risk in Chad—build your policy around that.
+Malaria is a high, year-round risk in Chad, build your policy around that.
 Confirm it covers tropical illness treatment and hospitalization.
 Meningitis peaks December through June, the dry season when most visitors arrive.
 Yellow fever and cholera pile on more medical danger.
 Political instability is rated high year-round, so demand coverage for trip cancellation or curtailment due to civil unrest, not just illness.
-If you leave N'Djamena—for things to do in ndjamena day trips or remote desert travel—your policy must explicitly cover emergency evacuation from zones with zero nearby medical support.
-Evacuation coverage is not optional; it is the single most important feature of your policy.
+If you leave N'Djamena, for things to do in ndjamena day trips or remote desert travel, your policy must explicitly cover emergency evacuation from zones with zero nearby medical support.
+Evacuation coverage is not optional.
+It is the single most important feature of your policy.

 Malaria